eristemena/dialogflow-fulfillment-webhook-php/docs/RichMessage/Payload.md

 public payload (array $payload)
 ```

-Set the payload for a Payload
+Set the payload for a Payload.